MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 The URL you specify should host the content you want the bot to generate answers from; it should not be the URL for a search engine:
 -  Using *<span>bing</span>.com* or other search engines in the URL won't provide useful responses.

-## Test your bot's **Generative Answers** reach
+## Test your bot's **generative answers** reach

 1. Click on **Test your bot** at the bottom of the side navigation pane.

 1. In the **Test bot** panel, ask the bot questions that take advantage of **GA** capability.

-**Generative Answers** works well with a large variety of question types.
+**Generative answers** works well with a large variety of question types.
 However, there are certain types of questions that may produce less-helpful responses, including:

 - personal questions
 - questions that require authenticated access to content